ClaudiaDeTata/CodeYourFuture/CYF/ITD/capstone-project-hometown/README.md

   - **Contact Page**: Centered card with avatar display and custom buttons.
 - **Consistent Typography & Colors**: Custom fonts, gradients and text shadows for a unified design.
 - **Footer**: Right-aligned footer with custom font styling.

+* Update *
+- JS file has been added to the project, to implement 2 dynamic features:
+1) An image carousel;
+2) A click counter, used to develop a way for users to show they enjoyed my website.